seblawson11/seblawson11.github.io/_posts/2019-06-25-Meditations.md

 > *We were born for cooperation.
 So to work in opposition to one another is against nature: and anger or rejection is opposition*

 Looking atavistically the evidence seems to point to the fact that humans are intrinsically social beings.
-In Economics their has been a push by Raworth amoung others to remove ourselves from the image of homo economicus to an image of economic agents thriving from interaction.
+In Economics their has been a push by Raworth among others to remove ourselves from the image of homo economicus to an image of economic agents thriving from interaction with our fellow human beings.

 > *Men are born for the sake of eachother.
 So either teach or tolerate*